top

 Discovering the Nerve System

-How to understand holomorphic brain projections?
+How to understand cortical, holomorphic projections?
 Simulations of interference nets in nerve like parametrisation show well known phaenomena: mirrored maps, bursts, conjunction, zooming, movement, pain overflow or dermal projections (somatotopy).
 We simulate the homunculus and we find ideas for imagination and holomorphy.
 Is it coincidence or providence?

-Is there an approach to understanding our holographically organized nervous system?
+Is there an approach to understand our holographically organized nervous system?
 The first simulations of interference networks in nervous parameterization show well-known phenomena: reflective maps, holographic properties, pulse series (bursts) as codes, image fusion, image zoom, image movement, pain overflow or skin projections (somatotopy).
 We simulate the homunculus and find ideas for visual imagination.

 Wave Field Simulations